-Most of all, don’t forget to wear stretchy pants.
-And buy antacid!
+Most of all, don’t forget to wear stretchy pants!

-How will you be celebrating Thanksgiving?
+How will you celebrate Thanksgiving?
 Have I convinced you to try a Friendsgiving this year?
-If holiday travel is part of your grateful day, skim through MilitaryByOwner’s travel blogs and resources.
-You'll find tips for everything from Space A travel to on base lodging and healthy eating on the road.
+If holiday travel is part of your grateful day, skim through MilitaryByOwner’s travel blogs and resources and then download our free guide below.
+You'll find tips for everything from Space-A travel to on-base lodging and healthy eating on the road.